All Products

 Limits

-• You can use only serverless resource groups to run tasks on Check nodes.
-We recommend that you use serverless resource groups.
-For information about how to purchase and use a serverless resource group, see Create and use a serverless resource group.
+• Limits on resource groups: You can use only Serverless resource groups to run tasks on Check nodes.
+For information about how to purchase and use a Serverless resource group, see Create and use a Serverless resource group.

 • Limits on node features

-• A Check node can be used to check only one object.
+• A Check node can check only one object.
 If your task depends on multiple objects, such as multiple MaxCompute partitioned tables, you must create multiple Check nodes to separately check these objects.

-• The check interval of a Check node ranges from 1 to 30, in minutes.
+• The check interval of a Check node ranges from 1 to 30 minutes.

-DataWorks allows you to use Check nodes in workspaces that reside only in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Shenzhen), China (Chengdu), China (Hong Kong), Japan (Tokyo), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), Germany (Frankfurt), UK (London), US (Silicon Valley), and US (Virginia).
+• Supported regions: You can use Check nodes in workspaces that reside in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Shenzhen), China (Chengdu), China (Hong Kong), Japan (Tokyo), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), Germany (Frankfurt), UK (London), US (Silicon Valley), and US (Virginia).

 Prerequisites